-Activate "Everyone" group: If this checkbox is selected, each logged in user is automatically assigned to a specific group.
+Activate group 'Everyone': If this checkbox is selected, each logged in user is automatically assigned to a specific group.
 This ensures that all users belong to a common group.
-The required group is defined using the ""Everyone" Group" parameter.
+The required group is defined using the "Group 'Everyone'" parameter.
 As a default the checkbox is not selected.

-"Everyone" group: The ""Everyone" Group" input field can be used to specify the group to be used for the "Everyone" group.
+Group 'Everyone': The "Group 'Everyone'" input field can be used to specify the group to be used for the "Everyone" group.
 Any valid group can be given as the value.
-As a default the value for the "Everyone" group is: "".
-If the ""Everyone" Group" checkbox is selected each logged in user is automatically a member of the "Everyone" group.
+As a default the value for the "Everyone" group is: "\".
+If the "Group 'Everyone' checkbox is selected each logged in user is automatically a member of the "Everyone" group.